AjayLSojitra/Word-Search-Game/README.md

             Now it will ask for Password, after inserting password press Enter.
             Now it will ask for generate certificate, press Y.
             Now it will ask for Device, where you can insert your device UDID for testing purpose development build from TestFlight.
-            Now it will ask for Provisional prifile, press Y.
+            Now it will ask for Provisional profile, press Y.
             If already present then it will ask for reuse original profile press Y.
             Now it will ask for push notification keys, press Y.
             Now it will generate and provide ipa file link, where you can press on that link and download ipa file.